 If you are facing a divorce or separation in the midst of this pandemic, what are some key considerations you should keep in mind?
 Negotiating a financial settlement can be challenging at the best of times, but it can be even more complicated when dealing with fluctuating global markets pursuant to Covid-19.
 The significant recent decline in the value of assets such as retirement or other investment accounts is a key factor to be considered, especially if a party is seeking to offset those accounts with other marital assets, as the values of those accounts could easily rise again in the coming months.
 Similarly, the Covid-related income reductions, or furloughs, affecting many workers could have a significant impact on a spouse’s claim for spousal support, alimony or maintenance.
 Calculation of such support would be based on the other spouse’s current income level, which could be in a temporary state of fluctuation due to pandemic-related workforce reductions.

 In these unprecedented times, with still so many uncertainties, it is important to stay calm and informed to best protect yourself and your family.
-Having to deal with a divorce or separation in the midst of a pandemic can be very daunting, and having solid guidance from a specialist family law attorney in the face of all this uncertainty is the key.
+Whether you live in Arlington, Fairfax, or Fall Church, having to deal with a divorce or separation in the midst of a pandemic can be very daunting, and having solid guidance from a specialist family law attorney in the face of all this uncertainty is the key.